yuex/dctcp-replication/README.md

 # Workflow

-Save IP of your nodes in ipf
+Save IP of your nodes in `ipf` or other file you like, but use it consistently.

 To generate short and backgroound flows described in DCTCP